cyberark/cyberark-conjur-cli/README.md

 #### With login ID and API key

-Write the code same as in the first example but initialize the Client with the following arguments:
+Write the code as in the first example but initialize the Client with the following arguments:

 ```python3
 client = Client(url='https://conjur.myorg.com',